 The effective price depends on a factor $\beta$ , in the range 0.0 to 1.0, and is the proportion of the generated electricity used directly within the dwelling.
 The value of $\beta$ depends on the coincidence of electricity generation and electricity demand.
 At present the value of $\beta$ = 0.30 should be used if performing fuel cost calculations: this will be reviewed in future if relevant data becomes available.
-All normal fuel costs are available here.
+All normal fuel costs are available from the SEAI Domestic Fuel Cost Comparison on the SEAI Website.